-Shopping for antiques
+Shopping for Antiques

-Bring a friend
+Bring a Friend

-Always ask before picking a piece up, but don’t be afraid to take your time checking it over once you do.
+Always ask before picking a piece up but don’t be afraid to take your time checking it over once you do.
 Open drawers and cupboards or look at the interior of a piece to check the material corresponds to that on the outside.
 Modern fixings such as nails, hangings or screws can be a dead giveaway as to whether a piece has been altered – older fixings will usually be made of wood.

-Finally, ask, ask, ask.
+Finally, ask, ask, ask!
 A trustworthy seller will welcome questions and be more than happy to tell you what they know about a piece.

-If you’re just starting out or only looking to shop on a small-scale, these items are a safe place to start:
+If you’re just starting out or only looking to shop on a small-scale, these items are a safe place to start.

-Door knobs and handles
+Door Knobs and Handles

 Buying large pieces of antique furniture can be risky unless you know what to look for, so we would recommend sticking with smaller items such as side tables and having large pieces custom made for your home.

 If you’re interested in a particular time period, be sure to do your research and seek out a reputable dealer from which to buy.
-If you’re not sure what style would fit with your home, look for pieces in colours that match your room's palette instead and you’ll be surprised at what catches your eye.
+If you’re not sure what style would fit with your home, look for pieces in colours that match your room's palette instead.
+You’ll be surprised at what catches your eye.

-Less is more
+Less is More

-Consider an alternative use
+Consider an Alternative Use

 The key to adventurous interiors is thinking outside the box and antiques shouldn’t be an exception.
 If you really like something but it’s a little impractical, consider displaying it in an unconventional way.
-If you’re a dab hand at DIY, consider turning a sculpture into a piece of lighting, or mounting vintage items on the wall for an eclectic edge.
+If you’re a dab hand at DIY, consider turning a sculpture into a piece of lighting or mounting vintage items on the wall for an eclectic edge.

-Practical vs decorative
+Practical vs Decorative

 For those interested in buying and selling antiques, keeping on top of current trends is a must.
-Japanese, Cuban and African artworks are all on trend at the moment, and not just in the antiques world – we’ve seen these elements in many recent interiors collections too.
+Japanese, Cuban, and African artworks are all on trend at the moment, and not just in the antiques world.
+We’ve seen these elements in many recent interiors collections too.
 Victorian drawings from the Arts & Crafts era are also sought after; look out for works by artists such as Edward Burne-Jones or Frederic Lord Leighton.